 The end of the school year is an exciting time for parents, teachers, and children.
 However, with the lack of homework and other activities, it can be hard to figure out what to do with your children.

 This free School is Out Bingo Printable is the perfect way for you and your children to celebrate the end of the school year.
-Bingo is such a great game to play because it is easy to pick-up, it’s great for building excitement, and you can teach children new things as they play!
+Bingo is such a great game to play because it is easy to pick up, it’s great for building excitement, and you can teach children new things as they play!
+And if you are looking for an educational spin on it, grab our multiplication bingo cards too!

 Another thing that I really love about bingo is that it can be played in a large group or with just two people.
 It’s versatile and addictive!
 Your kids will be asking to play this bingo game again and again!